Livingston, West Lothian: Education and libraries

 Livingston has 18 nursery schools, 17 primary schools, and five special schools.
 There are four secondary schools in the town which are Inveralmond Community High School, The James Young High School, St. Margaret's RC Academy and Deans Community High School.

 West Lothian College offers higher and further education and its central campus is based in Livingston.
 The college has sports facilities, a library, a training restaurant for hospitality students (which was awarded Scottish Restaurant of the Year in 2015 and 2017), and a salon/spa.
 The college provides educational services to over 8,000 students a year and has 350 staff.
+A local history library which includes items on the history of Livingston is located in nearby Linlithgow.

 Livingston has three public libraries which are Almondbank Library in Craigshill, Lanthorn Library in Dedridge, and Carmondean Library in Deans.
 A local history library which includes items on the history of Livingston is located in nearby Linlithgow.

 The Scotland Japanese School (スコットランド日本語補習授業校 Sukottorando Nihongo Hoshū Jugyō Kō), a weekend Japanese school, is held at St. Margaret's Academy in Livingston.
 It first opened in 1982 and moved to Livingston in April 2003.